tsunami416604/azure-docs.hu-hu/articles/media-services/previous/migrate-indexer-v1-v2.md

 ---
-title: Migrálás az indexelő v1 és v2 rendszerről Azure Media Services Video Indexerra | Microsoft Docs
+title: Migrate from Indexer v1 and v2 to Azure Media Services Video Indexer | Microsoft Docs
-description: Ez a témakör azt ismerteti, hogyan lehet áttérni Azure Media Indexer v1 és v2 rendszerről Azure Media Services Video Indexerre.
+description: This topic discusses how to migrate from Azure Media Indexer v1 and v2 to Azure Media Services Video Indexer.
 services: media-services
 documentationcenter: ''
 author: juliako